Sparky015/AstralEngine/docs/Development Sequences/1) Ayla Engine Overview/SRS.md

 > message display standards, and so on.
 Define the software components for which a user interface is needed.
 Details of
 > the user interface design should be documented in a separate user interface specification.

+N/A

+TBD for level editor

 ### 3.2 Hardware Interfaces
 > Describe the logical and physical characteristics of each interface between the software product and the hardware
 > components of the system.
 This may include the supported device types, the nature of the data and control interactions
 > between the software and the hardware, and communication protocols to be used.

+Logical Characteristics:

+The game engine sends draw calls to the GPU to render models, textures, and effects based on the game state.
+Game logic such as physics simulations, AI, or game rules are computed in the CPU.
+Inputs from peripherals like keyboard or controller are routed through the OS into the game engine to affect the game state.

+Physical Characteristics:

+The engine interacts directly with the GPU to run shaders and render graphics.
+It uses the CPU for running game logic and other tasks.
+It communicates with memory to store and retrieve game state and assets.

+Supported Device Types:

+The engine should support a variety of GPUs and CPUs for different performance levels and manufacturers.
+It must also accept input from common peripherals such as keyboards, mice, game controllers, and potentially VR headsets, depending on the type of games it's designed to create.

+Nature of the data and control interactions:

+Continuous streams of positional data, textures, and commands are sent to the GPU.
+User inputs and commands are interpreted as discrete events.
+Game state data is continuously read and written to/from memory.

+[ Summarized with AI ] <--

 ### 3.3 Software Interfaces
 > Describe the connections between this product and other specific software components (name and version), including